 Another study is dedicated to the observation of very high-energy cosmic-ray muons and the measurement of their energy.
-The fact is that analysis of muons with the energies of >=100 GeV, produced in the upper atmosphere, can provide information about the spectrum and composition of primary cosmic rays and the details of the interaction of hadrons with nuclei at energies inaccessible to current accelerators.
+The fact is that analysis of muons with the energies of $\geq 100$ GeV, produced in the upper atmosphere, can provide information about the spectrum and composition of primary cosmic rays and the details of the interaction of hadrons with nuclei at energies inaccessible to current accelerators.

-It is possible to estimate the energy spectrum of these high-energy muons using the method suggested in [16].
-It is one of the methods of muon energy reconstruction, based on measuring the specific components of energy loss.
+It is possible to estimate the energy spectrum of these high-energy muons using the method suggested in [18].
+It is one of the methods of muon energy reconstruction, based on measuring the specific components of energy loss (see Figure 57).